 Bed bugs are small, flat parasitic insects that are active year-round.
-Roughly the size of apple seeds with oval-shaped bodies, these pests feed on the blood of a human or animal host.
+Smaller than the size of apple seeds with oval-shaped bodies, these pests feed on the blood of a human or animal host.
 Bed bugs nest in dark places near humans; this is why mattresses, box springs, and pillows are typically associated with bed bug infestation.

 What do bed bug bites look like?

 When bed bugs bite, they inject an anesthetic that numbs the area and makes it so you don't even know you've been bitten.
-In fact the marks don't appear until a few days after the first bite.
+In fact, the marks don't appear until a few days after the first bite.

 The mark looks similar to a mosquito or a flea bite; because of this most people don't think they have a bed bug infestation.
 The area might appear swollen or red and is itchy.
 The bites often appear in a straight line.
 Unlike flea bites, bed bug bites appear on any part of the skin exposed during sleep.
 The bites do not have a red spot in the center or only appear on the ankles, as flea bites do.
 Everybody reacts to bed bug bites differently.
 You might have no reaction at all or you could be allergic to the bed bugs.
 In some cases you could end up with large bite marks, swelling and, in extreme cases, you could go into anaphylactic shock.

 What are the health risks associated with bed bug bites?